 Texas law requires a will to be signed by the decedent or another person on his behalf.
-In the later case, the signature has to be made in the decedent’s presence and under his direction.
+If done on behalf of another, the signature must be done in the decedent’s presence and under his direction.

-The estranged wife filed an appeal, arguing that the evidence is legally and factually insufficient to support the jury’s finding that Michael directed Hobbs to sign the 2015 will.
+The estranged wife filed an appeal, arguing that the evidence is legally and factually insufficient to support the jury’s finding that Michael directed the attorney to sign the 2015 will.

 The Blinking System

-The evidence presented at court included the estate planning attorney’s testimony:
+The evidence presented in court included the estate planning attorney’s testimony: